-The Northeast Florida Regional Airport in St. Augustine mostly serves only private aircraft, those people who fly on their own "wheels up" schedule.
+The Northeast Florida Regional Airport in St. Augustine mostly serves private aircrafts, those people who fly on their own "wheels up" schedule.
 The rest of us usually land in Jacksonville, Daytona, or Orlando.
-Elite Airways now offers a twice-weekly service with non-stop flights departing and arriving on two days a week, between St. Augustine's Northeast Florida Regional Airport and Newark Liberty Airport.
-(The first flight is on November 19, 2021) They also offer one-way non-stop flights on arriving and departing once a week from St. Augustine to Portland Maine.
+Elite Airways now offers a twice-weekly service with non-stop flights departing and arriving on two days a week, between St. Augustine's Northeast Florida Regional Airport and Newark's Liberty International.
+They also offer non-stop flights between St. Augustine and Portland, Maine.

 Between New Jersey and St. Augustine: As of April 1, 2022 (no joke here,) flights arrive from New Jersey shortly before 2:00 p.m. on Monday and Thursday.
 They depart shortly before 9:00 a.m. on Friday and Tuesday.